 Windows 8 users will likely be familiar with the frustration of only being able to run apps next to each other or using full-screen.
 In Windows 10, each app and program window can be automatically resized by dragging up, down, left, or right with the Snap Assist feature.
 This allows Windows 10 users to snap four apps per screen.
 When combined with Windows 10’s ability to create virtual desktops, users can create four-app productivity setups to improve efficiency without wasting valuable screen space.

-It’s no secret that there’s been a surge in interest for cloud-based gaming lately.
-So, it’s no surprise that Microsoft jumped on the bandwagon.
-The next logical step for Microsoft was to find a way to link their popular Xbox games and apps with the new iteration of Windows.
-The inclusion of Xbox apps and Minecraft for free with Windows 10 allows Xbox players to stream gameplay to a Windows 10 PC or another device supporting the Xbox app.
-Sadly, this leaves Windows 8 users who want to up their gaming experience high and dry.
+There has been an increase in interest for cloud-based gaming recently.
+So, it is not surprising that Microsoft decided to jump on board.
+Microsoft needed to determine a way to link Xbox and apps with the newest Windows update.
+By including Xbox apps and Minecraft for free with Windows 10, Microsoft allows players to stream their games to a Windows 10 PC or other supporting devices.
+However, this leaves Windows 8 users out of luck if they wish to up their gaming.

-In many ways, Windows 10 is a return to what people loved about earlier iterations of the platform.
-Users tout its accessibility and high-quality performance.
-Even though anything’s better than the infamous Windows 8 OS, Windows 10 rates excellent across the board, whether you’re a novice or a pro.
+Windows 10 is a nostalgic flashback to what gamers love about the earlier rendations of the platform.
+Users love the accessibility and high-quality performance it offers.
+Though pretty much anything is better than Windows 8, Windows 10 rates highly across the entire board.